massazoum/Portfolio-setup-and-mobile-first/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank my coding partner muh for his helping ...
+I would like to thank my mister peter  for his helping ...

 <p align="right">(<a href="#readme-top">back to top</a>)</p>